-Prior to commencing the work, the Contractor shall meet with the VA Certified Industrial Hygienist (VPCIH) to present and review, as appropriate, the items following this paragraph.
-The Contractor's Competent Person(s) who will be on-site shall participate in the prestart meeting.
+Prior to commencing the work, the Contractor shall meet with the VA designated representative to present and review, as appropriate, the items following this paragraph.
+The Contractor's Competent Person(s) who will be on-site shall participate in the pre-start meeting.
 The pre-start meeting is to discuss and determine procedures to be used during the project.
 At this meeting, the Contractor shall provide:

 - A. Proof of Contractor licensing. - B. Proof the Competent Person(s) is trained and accredited and approved for working in this State.
-Verification of the experience of the Competent Person(s) shall also be presented. - C. A list of all workers who will participate in the project, including experience and verification of training and accreditation. - D. A list of and verification of training for all personnel who have current first-aid/CPR training.
-A minimum of one person per shift must have adequate training. - E. Current medical written opinions for all personnel working on-site meeting the requirements of 29 CFR 1926.1101 (m). - F. Current fit-tests for all personnel wearing respirators on-site meeting the requirements of 29 CFR 1926.1101 (h) and Appendix C. - G. A copy of the Contractor's Asbestos Hazard Abatement Plan.
-In these procedures, the following information must be detailed, specific for this project.
+Verification of the experience of the Competent Person(s) shall also be presented. - C. A list of all workers who will participate in the project, including experience and verification of training and accreditation.